 Health History

-Any pre-existing conditions at the time of enrolment will be excluded from cover.
-For Birmans, this is especially relevant for heart conditions, kidney issues, and eye problems.
-Getting cover before issues develop is worth considering.
+Pre-existing conditions at enrolment are excluded from cover.
+For Birmans, heart, kidney, and dental conditions are especially relevant.
+Getting cover before issues emerge is worth considering.

 📍